farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ## Example: Recipe Editor

-A classic example of resusable flow is UI components.
+A classic example of resusable flow is a UI component.
 UI components define some user interaction and let their parent know when certain events happen (data edited, form submitted, etc).

 This example is a simple edit control for recipes.
 The code is loosely written with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) syntax.